 In a candid survey this July, we received feedback from 132 senior fee-earning legal practitioners from medium to large firms*.
 They told us, the things really holding them back from achieving true excellence in every business function, were the inability to:

 Research also highlighted that there is a lack of process within firms.
-A staggering 49% of firms noted they lacked any formal staff training programme.
-30% never reviewed client satisfaction and 13% never reviewed fee earner’s efficiency.
+A staggering 49 per cent of firms noted they lacked any formal staff training program; 30 per cent never reviewed client satisfaction and 13 per cent never reviewed fee earner’s efficiency.

 But it’s not all film noir.
 From our survey we were able to better understand what law firm best practice looks like, and how professionals strive for excellence.
 Areas firms consider themselves most effective in are: